 Brick masonry courses are available at technical colleges and schools that specialize in construction trades.
-These schools offer certificate, diploma, associate degree or apprenticeship programs in bricklaying and masonry.
-Carpentry and construction programs often include a course or two in brick masonry.
+These schools offer certificate, diploma, and associate's degree programs.
+In addition, some programs may include an apprenticeship that can put towards class credit.
+Standalone specialty courses on brick masonry are sometimes available as well.

 Brick masonry courses and degree programs may offer additional courses in advanced masonry, fireplace construction, stone masonry, masonry construction and structural masonry systems.
 Graduates of diploma or certificate programs are prepared for entry-level positions as masons and bricklayers.
 Graduates of associate-level programs in masonry may take additional technical, management or business courses that prepare them for careers as project supervisors, construction managers or private contractors.